 If anyone can match such an extent of serviceability, it’s Vonage.
 It provides service to businesses in more than 80 countries across the globe.
 So if you’re considering an international communication API integration for your app, Vonage is for you.

 Both Twilio and Vonage(Nexmo) have a complete breakdown of costs based on different communication channels.
 The CPaaS providers do not charge a monthly fee or an annual package, but to help you understand their pricing structures, let’s take an example of their SMS service.

 Twilio offers SMS APIs with incoming messages at $0.0075 per message and outgoing messages at $0.0075 per message.
 At the same time, Vonage offers free incoming messages and charges $0.0060 for every outgoing SMS.

-Additionally, Twilio offers shortcode incoming and outgoing messages at $0.005 and $0.01 per message, respectively.
+Additionally, Twilio pricing for shortcode incoming and outgoing messages is $0.005 and $0.01 per message, respectively.
 Vonage, on the other hand, offers incoming and outgoing shortcode messages at $0.0049 and $0.0060 per message.
 Both the CPaaS providers provide ownership of a shortcode number at $1000 per month.

 Both Twilio and Vonage(Nexmo) are one of the most preferred communication API providers.
 But, both are different in terms of technology integrations for communication services.